-Sales OKR Examples
+Leadership OKR Sales Examples

 In addition, the team plans to increase average contract value/deal size/cart value by 20% through greater sales effort on leads from larger, deeper-pocketed clients and implementing new sales scripts and website automation.
 They also want to improve their presence in a new market by 200%, hiring ten localized sales representatives, reaching 100 new prospects with one-to-one meetings, and onboarding two regional resellers.
-Finally, they hope to bring in $25,000 cross-sell revenue by selling the most expensive add-on.
+Finally, they hope to bring in $25,000 in cross-sell revenue by selling the most expensive add-on.

-Marketing OKR Examples
+Leadership Marketing OKR Examples

 The marketing team at this company has set some ambitious OKRs to help them reach their goals.
 Their first objective is to launch a rebrand and increase their Net Promoter Score (NPS) from 30 to 45 or better.
-This will involve creating a new brand identity, developing marketing materials, and engaging with customers to get feedback on the new look and feel.
+This will involve creating a new brand identity, developing marketing materials, and engaging customers to get feedback on the new look and feel.

 Their second goal is to launch a podcast campaign with 5,000 subscribers in the first month.
 This will require careful planning and execution of an effective promotional strategy that reaches the right audience.
 Additionally, they want to improve customer retention and Customer Lifetime Value (CLV) by sharing 20 case studies and increasing email open rates from 40% to 60%.
 To do this, they must create compelling content that resonates with their target audience and optimize their emails for higher open rates.
 Finally, they plan on researching and prioritizing target keywords for SEO optimization, increasing website visitors and social media followers by 33% and

 The customer delivery and service OKRs are focused on increasing customer retention, improving the Net Promoter Score, and creating a more efficient customer service process.
 The first goal is to conduct post-engagement debriefs for contracts above $50K and develop formal account reviews with strategic accounts.
 This will help ensure that customers are satisfied with their experience and will be more likely to return in the future.
-Additionally, the goal is to increase the Net Promoter Score from 6.5 to 7, indicating that customers are highly satisfied with their experience.
+Additionally, the goal is to increase the Net Promoter Score from 6.5 to 7, indicating that customers are delighted with their experience.

-Operational Excellence OKR Examples
+Operational Excellence Leadership OKR Examples

 Organizational OKRs are a great way to set a company-wide vision and ensure everyone is working towards the same goal.
-Examples of organization-wide OKRs include becoming the most delightful business in the market and becoming the revenue leader in the region.
-Key results may consist of achieving a net promoter score greater than 8, achieving a customer retention rate of 90%, increasing five-star reviews by 25%, and increasing marketing-qualified leads by 25%.
+Examples of organization-wide OKRs include becoming the most delightful business in the market and the revenue leader in the region.
+Key results may include achieving a net promoter score greater than 8, achieving a customer retention rate of 90%, increasing five-star reviews by 25%, and increasing marketing-qualified leads by 25%.
 Additionally, organizations can strive for operational excellence by setting goals.
-Goals can include increasing average customer value (ACV) and customer satisfaction scores by 20%, hosting four open Q&A meetings to hear directly from employees, and reviewing and enhancing compensation and benefits packages to reach +20% market average.
+Goals can include increasing average customer value (ACV) and customer satisfaction scores by 20%, hosting four open Q&A meetings to hear directly from employees, and reviewing and enhancing compensation and benefits packages to reach a +20% market average.
 By setting these goals, organizations can ensure they are consistently striving for operational excellence.

 People expertise is an essential component of any successful organization.
 By offering bi-monthly professional development opportunities, quarterly check-ins, and at least one 8% raise each year for employees meeting their goals and objectives to the satisfaction of their supervisor, companies can ensure that their people are well-equipped to handle the challenges of today's business environment.

-Engineering OKR Examples
+Engineering Leadership OKR Examples

-Human Resources OKR Examples
+Human Resources OKR Leadership Examples

-The Human Resources department ensures employees are engaged, productive, and satisfied.
+The Human Resources department ensures that employees are engaged, productive, and satisfied.
 To achieve this goal, the HR team must set clear objectives and key results (OKRs) to measure their progress.
 Examples of OKRs for the Human Resources department include developing 5-7 training materials to build interview skills, decreasing help tickets from 20% to 8%, launching five career roadmaps every month and maintaining an employee retention rate above 80%, launching an ongoing 2-way closed-loop feedback process to create clarity of all departments and teams via clear OKR goals, improving employee engagement score and employee satisfaction to 8 or above, providing consistent training to managers on how to manage effectively, doing monthly anonymous employee surveys, ensuring every manager is doing regular 1-on-1 meetings with 2-way feedback, transitioning to an ongoing performance management system, implementing 2-way closed-loop feedback with lite check-ins, and instituting quarterly performance reviews and annual summaries.